jdjake/Notes/MathBookRecommendations.md

 	I found this book a little bit more concise than Spivaks book, which helped make some concepts more readable.
 But I still think both should be read for a true understanding of differential geometry.

 - !
+Tu, Differential Geometry: Connections, Curvature, and Characteristic Classes

+- !
+Needham, Visual Differential Geometry and Forms, A Mathematical Drama in Five Acts

+- !
 Serge Lang, Fundamentals of Differential Geometry

 	In true, abstract Serge Lang style, the book introduces the usual theory of differentiable manifolds as a theory of spaces that look locally like infinite dimensional Banach spaces.
 If you like Serge Lang books, you'll like this one.